lurchmath/quill-test/notes.md

 Later we will need a nice UI with menus, submenus, keyboard shortcuts, etc.

-# `ScreenPoint`

- 1. Create a `ScreenPoint` class.
- 1. Constructor can take a mouse event and will extract `clientX`, `clientY`, or it can just take those two values.
- 1. There's also a `set()` routine that can read from a mouse event.
- 1. There's a `makeRelativeTo()` routine that takes a DOM Node and finds that node's bounding rect top left and adjusts the point to be relative to that (just `x -= left` and `y -= top`).
-It can also just accept a point.
- 1. Document all methods.

 # `ScreenRect`

  1. Create a `ScreenRect` class.